Anime

 modbox/anime/0_polo.pngmodbox/anime/0_polo-ld.pngmodbox/anime/beat.pngmodbox/anime/beat-ld.pngmodbox/anime/voice.pngmodbox/anime/voice-ld.pngetc.

-Warning: depeding on your sprites complexity (more than 40 polos' faces) some low-performance devices starts to run really slowly.
+Warning: depending on your sprites complexity (more than 40 polos' faces) some low-performance devices starts to run really slowly.
 This is why image optimization is important, save as much kilobyte as you can by finding the right balance between image quality and file size.